Magazine

 An Interview with Oliver Curson of Berkeley Parks

-Christopher Jackson to talks to the impressive Oliver Curson about his career at family company Berkeley Parks
+Christopher Jackson talks to Oliver Curson, an impressive business leader at Berkeley Parks, about his career at the family company.

-The dynamics of a family business are always interesting.
-Berkeley Parks – one of the leading providers of residential parks in the UK – is no exception.
-Founded by John Berkeley in the 1960s, the firm is now run by David Curson, who married into the family and has run the firm since 2019, having joined in 2001 after a stint in the Fleet Air Arm.
+Family businesses often have unique dynamics, and Berkeley Parks, one of the leading residential park providers in the UK, is no exception.
+Founded in the 1960s by John Berkeley, the company is now led by David Curson, who married into the family.
+He joined the company in 2001 after a stint in the Fleet Air Arm and became the firm’s leader in 2019.

-But there’s a third generation in the mix now, and I catch up with Oliver Curson, an impressive young business leader with responsibility both in the residential side, and in managing the expanding holiday parks side of the business.
+Now, a third generation is involved.
+I catch up with Oliver Curson, a talented young leader at Berkeley Parks.
+He oversees both the residential and expanding holiday parks sides of the business.

-At the moment the firm has 51 residential parks, and two holiday parks.
-So what kind of clients are attracted by the firm’s offer?
-Curson explains: “The majority of our parks are for people who are fifty plus.
+Currently, Berkeley Parks operates 51 residential parks and two holiday parks.
+I ask Oliver, what kind of clients Berkeley Parks attracts.
+“Most of our parks are for people over fifty.
 They’re looking to retire and downsize.
-They want peace and quiet and don’t want too many children around.”
+They want peace and quiet without too many children around.”

-Post-university, Curson trained as a marine – “my father also had a military background too so I guess I was scratching that itch” – leaving in 2018.
-So was it always the plan to join the family firm?
-“It wasn’t – although I knew the door was always open for me.”
+After university, Curson trained as a marine.
+“My father had a military background too, so I guess I was scratching that itch,” he says.
+He left in 2018.
+So, was joining Berkeley Parks always the plan?
+“It wasn’t.
+But I always knew the door was open for me.”

 Employability Portal